-Stop of the match / fight:

-the The referee raises one of his hands to shoulder height with his arm displays the flattened palm of his hand (fingers up) to the secretariat.
+Appendix Referee Signals Hajime Mate Start of the match / fight: Stop of the match / fight: the The referee raises one of his hands to The referee stands between with hands shoulder height with his contestants and both arm announces "hajime".
+The voice must be approximately parallel to the tatami and strong and with authority. displays the flattened palm of his hand (fingers up) to the secretariat.
 The voice must be strong and with authority.